Introduction to ICT

 - Why study in The Netherlands?

-This programme is semester 1 of our regular ICT bachelor studies.
-All modules are at the beginners level, so there is not required pre-knowledge.
-During this programme you will learn Objet-Oriented programming in C#, how to work with databases, etc.
+This programme is semester 1 of our regular ICT bachelor programme.
+All modules are at a beginner’s level, so there is no prior knowledge required.

-The semester is divided into two blocks.
-Each block lasts ten weeks: seven weeks of lessons are followed by three weeks of examinations.
-Below you can see the modules which are given in the two blocks of this programme:
+The semester is divided into two phases.
+Below you can see the overview of the two phases of this programme:

 Introduction to ICT (S1)